PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

     due to the natural bilateral symmetry of the human body.
 (It's possible that similar ambiguity could exist in either the vertical or sagittal axis in some cases, but we focus only on the horizontal axis since it has the benefit of a clear axis midpoint and grounding in physiology.)

 .. note::
-    **Left and right vs. H1 and H2**
+    **Left and right vs. H1 and H2 side**

     In some circumstances, the direction of movement is lexically encoded to be towards a side of the body independent of the signer's handedness.
-This is the case for `WEST <https://asl-lex.org/visualization/?sign=west>`_, where the absolute direction is towards the signer's left regardless of the signer's dominant hand, and `EAST <https://asl-lex.org/visualization/?sign=east>`_, where the absolute direction is towards the signer's right regardless of the signer's dominant hand.
-This definition cannot be fully captured by the available selection options for either of the horizontal axis systems, so it would require an additional note elsewhere in the sign coding.
+This is the case for `WEST <https://asl-lex.org/visualization/?sign=west>`_, where the direction of movement is towards the signer's left (regardless of the signer's dominant hand), and `EAST <https://asl-lex.org/visualization/?sign=east>`_, where the direction of movement is towards the signer's right.
+Both the absolute and relative models can describe the articulated movement in these signs, but neither one can capture the the full implications of the lexical definition as it applies across signers.
+This would require an additional note elsewhere in the sign coding.

 .. _symmetry_review: